metacpan/metacpan-cpan-extracted/distros/A/Apache2-SSI/README.md

 In the examples below, we use the variable `QUERY_STRING`, but you can use any other variable of course.

-The regular expression are the ones PCRE compliant, so your perl regular expressions should work.
+The regular expression are the ones [PCRE](http://www.pcre.org/){.perl-module} compliant, so your perl regular expressions should work.

         <!--#if expr="$QUERY_STRING = 'something'" -->
         <!--#if expr="v('QUERY_STRING') = 'something'" -->